beisdog/edd-rag-session/README.md

 * run in erni-rag-backend/src/main/resources the command ```jar -xvf cv_files.zip .```
 * In erni-rag-backend/ run ```mvn clean install spring-boot:run```
 * Accept the port forwarding, open in browser, copy the url
+* Make the port of the backend public so the frontend can access it.
+(Ports tab in vs code)
 * Run the UI frontend like in Run frontend
 * Accept that the port is opened, open the url
 * edit the environment.json, add the url of the backend there